 Traps that could ruin a home loan application

-A mortgage application is almost like asking someone to trust you with a small fortune.
+A home loan application is almost like asking someone to trust you with a small fortune.
 A bank or lender will want you to cross every “t” and dot every “i” when applying; an even the smallest mistake could end up costing you more than you bargained for.
-So what are the most common traps people fall into when applying for a home loan, and how can you avoid them?
+So what are the most common traps people fall into during a home loan application, and how can you avoid them?

 1. “Forgetting” about certain expenses and credit cards

 A lie by omission is still a lie.
-A few people applying for home loans will cover up the fact they have more expenses than they let on.
+During a home loan application process, some people are tempted to cover up the fact they have more expenses than they let on.
 These expenses could be extra credit cards for emergencies, personal loans they have yet to pay off or defaults on their credit file.
 CEO of Savvy Bill Tsouvalas says that the truth will set you free and get you the keys to your dream home.
 “There is no point in fudging numbers to financial professionals.
 Numbers are their life – they will catch you out sooner or later!
 Brokers and lenders are there to help you, not be the bad guy.
 You must give to gain.”

 2. You don’t send in the right paperwork

 Documentation is everything when it comes to home loan approval.
 Only sending in a part of your required paperwork such as notices of assessments, employment records, financial statements and other crucial information may see you walk out with conditional approval, or no approval at all.